Aviah/one-click-django-server/README.md

 + Select "Rebuild", select Ubuntu 14.04 LTS, enter the root password (keep it), click "Rebuild"
 + Set the domain name server on your domain registrar account to ns1.linode.com, ns2.linode.com ... ns5.linode.com
 + In Linode, Select "DNS Manager" >> "Add a domain zone".
 Enter your domain, enter email, select the VPS, click "Add a master zone"
-+ Select "Remote Access" to see the VPS ip and it's gateaway IP.
++ Select "Remote Access" to see the VPS's IP and it's gateaway IP.

 > Support this project with my affiliate link|
 -------------------------------------------|